 Most importantly, taking breaks at regular intervals can reduce stress.
 Hence, it’s important to consider study breaks in your daily routines.
 Let’s face it!
 You and your students need it.

 Just take note.
 There shouldn’t be longer breaks!

 Online teaching has increased its popularity remarkably.
-As most schools across the world are embracing online learning modality due to the pandemic, educators have to take in amazing tips and tricks to make online teaching better and to make the most of this teaching experience.
+As most schools across the world are embracing online learning modalities due to the pandemic, educators have to take in amazing tips and tricks to make online teaching better and to make the most of this teaching experience.

 Just don’t complicate the online learning environment, otherwise, your students will feel suffocated which eventually leads you to teacher burnout.
 It can all be a bit overwhelming but with adequate preparation and utmost sincerity, online teaching can become better!

 Well, I just make my students enjoy and have fun learning!
-Interestingly, a well designed and planned online learning environment pays dividends!
+Interestingly, a well-designed and planned online learning environment pays dividends!
 All those extra efforts you exerted bring advantages.

 What else can you recommend to make online teaching and learning even more productive?